the7blacksmith/-the_blacksmith-/README.md

 ## And I became passionate.

 #### That mix of logic and creativity...
 It felt like I was learning music or writing.
-An art in which I immersed myself.
-I spent every minute of my free time learning, and experimenting, like a child who has just received a new gift and is trying to squeeze every last drop of fun out of it.
+An art in which I immersed myself spending every minute of my free time learning, and experimenting, like a child who has just received a new gift and is trying to squeeze every last drop of fun out of it.

 ### That's how I felt.